morosebose/documentation_and_style_guide/documentation_and_style_guide.md

 - [GitHub's Swift Style Guide](https://github.com/github/swift-style-guide).
 Considerably shorter than the Wenderlich one, and covers much of the same ground.
 It covers some points that are missing from the other, however, so it is worth checking out.
 The two style guides are in agreement on almost every point.
 Where they differ (as in the tabs vs. spaces example discussed above), resolve the contradiction in favor of the Wenderlich guide.

-- Links to style guides or code formatting doc
-- No commented out code

 ## Comments
 - Code self explanatory
 - No long inline comments, use docstrings for comments
+- No commented out code

 ## README files
 - describe how to run app, how app works